Chronicler0781/turq-bot/README.md

 ------------------------------------------------------------------------
 **What exactly is the Turq-Bot?**

-- Turq-Bot is a node.js applications that interfaces with the Discord API to provide custom responses to user-entered commands that advance them in a fully-built game.
+- Turq-Bot is a node.js application that interfaces with the Discord API to provide custom responses to user-entered commands that advance the player in a fully-built game.

 **What else does it do?**

 - Turq-Bot is designed for easy setup with a MongoDB database, and hosts several model schemas for storing player and game data in an efficient way.

-- Turq-bot is to be hosted on a React-based web-application.
-This web application will have a user interface for viewing player profile information, and a log of a player's adventure.
+- Turq-Bot is to be paired with a React-based web-application.
+This web application will have a user interface for viewing player profile information, as well as a log of a player's adventure.

-- Turq-bot interacts frequently with a customized Pokémon Showdown forked repository.
-This fork was altered so that simulated battles can be paused, resumed, or altered as per the demands of our game.
+- Turq-Bot interacts frequently with a customized Pokémon Showdown forked repository.
+This fork was altered so that simulated battles can be paused, resumed, or altered as per the demands of a full-scope Pokémon game.

-- Turq-bot was implemented with the fan-made New Logora Pokémon region in mind, but can really be adapted for any custom region.
+- Turq-Bot was implemented with the fan-made New Logora Pokémon region in mind, but can really be adapted for any custom region.
+Keep in mind that custom Pokémon, moves, abilities, or items will need to be coded into a fork of our Pokémon Showdown Fork to be available.

 Turq-Bot - Standard Game Set-Up
 ------------------------------------------------------------------------

-**Coming Soon**
+**Coming Soon!**

 Turq-Bot - Custom Game Set-Up